 PFAS are the latest in a long list of hazardous chemicals to contaminate our water supplies.
 Cleanup will last decades, so there’s no relief in sight.
 If you’ve had enough of the fear and frustration, it’s time to take charge of your water quality with a home filtration system.
 Our research shows — these are the best that money can buy.

-- Best Reverse Osmosis System: WaterDrop G3P800
+- Best Certified Reverse Osmosis System: Waterdrop G3P800 — Lab-tested tankless RO with verified PFAS reduction

 #1.
-SpringWell Whole House Water Filter System – Best Buy In 2022
+SpringWell Whole House Water Filter System – Best Buy

 Features